vanilla/vanilla-docker/README.md

     - Safely update your `/etc/hosts`.
     - Add `192.0.2.1` as a loopback IP address.
     - Create a docker volume named "datastorage" which will contain the database data.
+1. Start Docker Sync `docker-sync start`.
+This will take a while the first time, but will be much faster on subsequent runs.
 1. Run `docker-compose up --build` (It will take a while the first time) and voila -> [dev.vanilla.localhost](https://dev.vanilla.localhost/)

 Do not forget to run `docker-compose up --build` to start up the services every time you restart your computer.

-To properly stop the containers you need to run `docker-compose down`.
+To properly stop the containers you need to run `docker-compose down` and `docker-sync stop`.

 ##### Running optional services